You know the song: everything belongs to JK Rowling. Only the Congregation and a few side characters are my own.

 It was a gorgeous summer day, comfortably warm with a light breeze and only a few clouds dotting the iron blue sky.
 Harry and Daphne had left an hour ago to use the time until tea for a bit of flying – and kissing as Roxanne assumed.
 She was happy to watch her daughter and godson together, much more confident in their relationship now after months of having to endure the meddling of Molly Weasley and Albus Dumbledore.
-But that was a part of the past and now they could enjoy each other's company without any fear about love potions or mind altering charms.
-She already had 'the talk' with both of them – not that she really thought it would be necessary already.
+But that was a part of the past, and now they could enjoy each other's company without any fear of love potions or mind-altering charms.
+She had 'the talk' with both of them already, not that she really thought it would be necessary for the moment.
 But a mother had to be careful.

-For a moment Roxanne was fuming as she remembered the days five months ago.
-Dumbledore had tried to separate Daphne and Harry, dreamed about getting Harry together with Ginny Weasley, sharing this dream with his partner-in-crime Molly Weasley.
-He even dared to use potions and charms in his attempt to manipulate them and in the end it had been so oppressing to the poor Weasley-girl that she tried to escape the manipulations of her Headmaster and her mother through suicide.
+For a moment Roxanne was fuming as she remembered what happened five months ago.
+Dumbledore had tried to separate Daphne and Harry, dreamed about getting Harry together with Ginny Weasley, a dream shared with his partner-in-crime Molly Weasley.
+He even dared to use potions and charms in his attempt to manipulate them, and in the end it had been so oppressing to the poor Weasley-girl that she tried to escape the manipulations of her Headmaster and her mother through suicide.
 Only the timely use of a rare healing spell – cast by Daphne with the help of the twins and done with a great risk to all three – had brought her back to life.
 Since then, as far as Roxanne knew, Molly Weasley hadn't been allowed back into the Weasley home.
 And Albus Dumbledore had been sacked after a grandiose trial in the Great Hall of Hogwarts.

 It had been the third time Daphne had used her special healing powers since she started to follow this part of her destiny.
 And while Roxanne was happy to know about this side of her daughter, she was afraid too.
-Especially her spirit healing powers were dangerous to her if not used properly and Daphne had already shown that the welfare of her friends was more important to her than her own.
+Her spirit healing powers were especially dangerous to her if not used properly, and Daphne had already shown that the welfare of her friends was more important to her than her own.
 A trait she certainly shared with her boyfriend.

 "He seems to be happy," Lily answered.

 The woman with the fiery-red hair and the emerald eyes smiled down from the picture.
 It was a marvel of magic, created not even a year ago.
-Unlike the Headmaster pictures at Hogwarts this one hadn't been created at the life-time of the painted person – or persons, as it showed both parents of Harry – but only many years after their deaths.
-Not the participation of Lily and James Potter but the memories of friends and foes had been the reason to make it possible to interact with it.
-They were still gathering new memories from old friends, colleagues and Order members to add to the picture – its mental 'performance' depended of the amount and diversity of memory input – but a week ago it already had been enough to awaken the painting.
+Unlike the Headmaster pictures at Hogwarts this one hadn't been created during the lifetime of the painted person – or persons, as it showed both parents of Harry – but many years after their deaths.
+It wasn't through the participation of Lily and James Potter but the memories of friends and foes added to the painting that had made it possible to interact with it.
+They were still gathering new memories from old friends, colleagues and Order members, to add to the picture – its mental 'performance' depended of the amount and diversity of memory input – but a week ago it already had been enough to awaken the painting.
 Since then Harry spent every morning and most evenings with his parents.
 And sometimes they got a visit from Roxanne, too.

 "Yes," Roxanne responded with a soft and content smile.
 "Since Sirius has been acquitted, he's grinning all day."

 It had only been two days ago that Sirius Black had been cleared of all charges.
-With Peter Pettigrew's testimony even the most doubting critic had to admit, that a great injustice had been committed thirteen years ago.
-He was free now, free to live and free to spend time with his godson.
-Sirius was happy enough about this to forget – at least for now – about Dumbledore's part in his detention to Azkaban – or better his lack of activity, as he neither tried to stop Crouch senior thirteen years ago or was willing to help Sirius to clear his name one year ago.
+With Peter Pettigrew's testimony, even the most doubting critic had to admit that a great injustice had been committed thirteen years ago.
+He was free now, free to live in the open and to spend time with his godson.
+Sirius was happy enough about this to forget – at least for now – about Dumbledore's part in his detention to Azkaban – or better his lack of activity, as he neither tried to stop Crouch senior thirteen years ago nor was willing to help Sirius to clear his name one year ago.